CHTC/chtc-website-source/_uw-research-computing/user-expectations.md

 ## Access and Use

-Use of CHTC services should be in support of UW - Madison's research and teaching mission.
+Use of CHTC services are free to use in support of UW - Madison’s research and teaching mission.

 Accounts are linked to individuals and should NOT be shared.
 We are happy to make new accounts for individuals or group-owned spaces for sharing files.
 Accounts that we